Science and technology in Iran: Scientific collaboration

 Iran annually hosts international science festivals.
 The International Kharazmi Festival in Basic Science and The Annual Razi Medical Sciences Research Festival promote original research in science, technology, and medicine in Iran.
 There is also an ongoing R&D collaboration between large state-owned companies and the universities in Iran.

 Iranians welcome scientists from all over the world to Iran for a visit and participation in seminars or collaborations.
 Many Nobel laureates and influential scientists such as Bruce Alberts, F. Sherwood Rowland, Kurt Wüthrich, Stephen Hawking, and Pierre-Gilles de Gennes visited Iran after the Iranian revolution.
 Some universities also hosted American and European scientists as guest lecturers during recent decades.

 Although sanctions have caused a shift in Iran's trading partners from West to East, scientific collaboration has remained largely oriented towards the West.
-Between 2008 and 2014, Iran's top partners for scientific collaboration were the US, Canada, the UK and Germany, in that order.
-Iranian scientists co-authored almost twice as many articles with their counterparts in the USA (6 377) as with their next-closest collaborators in Canada (3 433) and the UK (3 318).
+Between 2008 and 2014, Iran's top partners for scientific collaboration were the United States, Canada, the United Kingdom and Germany, in that order.
+Iranian scientists co-authored almost twice as many articles with their counterparts in the US (6 377) as with their next-closest collaborators in Canada (3 433) and the UK (3 318).
 Iranian and U.S. scientists have collaborated on a number of projects.

 Malaysia is Iran's fifth-closest collaborator in science and India ranks tenth, after Australia, France, Italy and Japan.
 One-quarter of Iranian articles had a foreign co-author in 2014, a stable proportion since 2002.
 Scientists have been encouraged to publish in international journals in recent years, a policy that is in line with Vision 2025.

 The volume of scientific articles authored by Iranians in international journals has augmented considerably since 2005, according to Thomson Reuters' Web of Science (Science Citation Index Expanded).
 Iranian scientists now publish widely in international journals in engineering and chemistry, as well as in life sciences and physics.
 Women contribute about 13% of articles, with a focus on chemistry, medical sciences and social sciences.
 Contributing to this trend is the fact that PhD programmes in Iran now require students to have publications in the Web of Science.